Author: Ron Graham

 Studying the scriptures, we become aware that there are seven possible states in which the human soul can exist.
 This lesson is about these.

-Three of the seven states of the soul belong to our sojourn in this life.
-These are the innocence, spiritual death, and spiritual life.
+Three of the seven states of the soul belong to our sojourn in this life in this world, and are changeable states.
+They are the states of innocence, spiritual death, and spiritual life.

 Innocence is the first state of every human soul.
 It is the state acquired by every human being at conception.